 How it all started

-Our Five core Standards of care
+Our Five core Business Tenets

-Best Interests | We adhere to the highest standards of fiduciary excellence and serve our clients’ best interests at all times.
-We’re free from the many conflicts of interest that can surface at publicly traded wealth management companies that also serve the interests of their shareholders.
+Best Interests | As client fiduciaries, we care deeply about always doing what’s best for our clients.
+We’re free from the many conflicts of interest that can surface at publicly traded wealth management companies, which also must serve their shareholders’ interests.

-Holism | Our disciplined process and cutting-edge technology help to create harmony in your financial life by integrating all the fragmented parts into a cash flow-based financial plan.
-Making smart financial planning choices now can help give you the freedom to enjoy and experience more.
+Holism | We provide integrated, unbiased advice and solutions.
+Our disciplined processes and cutting-edge technology help to create harmony in your financial life, bringing together all of the fragmented parts into a cohesive cash flow-based financial plan.

-Professionalism With A Personal Touch | Cambridge Wealth Management was founded on the premise that individuals, families, and businesses with complex financial needs deserve thoughtful, individualized attention.
-We’ll make strategic recommendations with the care, skill, and judgment of an experienced professional.
+Professionalism with A Personal Touch | Cambridge Wealth Management was founded on the premise that individuals, families, and businesses with complex financial needs deserve thoughtful, personalized attention.
+You’ll feel like our only client.